Angkor water crisis

 Have the Angkor Wat temple complex, and the city of Siem Reap, where it is based, become victims of their own success?
 The tourism boom and an increasing population have resulted in water shortages, forcing the authorities to tap into the groundwater, and dangerously lowering the water table.
 This poses a threat to the preservation of terrestrial ecosystems and is causing a subsidence of the soil on which the World Heritage Site of Outstanding Universal Value stands.
-UNESCO, in consultation with international experts and local authorities, is studying the possibility of pumping into the waters of the Tonlé Sap Biosphere Reserve, to ensure sustainable management of water resources and to halt the sinking of the ground on which the temple stands.
+UNESCO, in consultation with international experts and local authorities, is studying the possibility of pumping into the waters of the Tonlé Sap Biosphere Reserve, to ensure sustainable management of water resources and to halt the sinking of the ground on which the temples stand.

 By Chamroeun Sok